-Medicines must be brought to and collected from the office at the beginning and end of each day and prescribed course by an adult.
+Medicines must be brought to and collected from the office at the beginning and end of each day.
 The school takes no responsibility in sending medication home and will take action to ensure correct disposal of any medication in school after any expiry or dosage date has passed.
 The office staff will not accept medicines without a completed Pupil Medication Request which has been agreed by the Headteacher and will not hand medicines to children to take home.
 Parents are responsible for the disposal of medications.